How to Install PHP-Imagick on Ubuntu 26.04, 24.04 and 22.04

 sudo apt remove php8.5-imagick

-Remove the Ondrej PHP PPA from Ubuntu
+Remove a Legacy Ondrej PHP PPA Source

-sudo add-apt-repository -y --remove ppa:ondrej/php
+sudo add-apt-repository --remove ppa:ondrej/php -y

 sudo apt update